DAOs and Web3

 You are encouraged to look at the examples of web3 usage provided so far in class, and to copy/adapt the code therein.
 Note that you can copy from the materials provided by the course, NOT your classmates!
 The ones we have seen are:

-The links to all of these are on the Canvas landing page.
+The links to all of these are in the blockchain explorer’s links section.

 You are welcome to look at the blockchain explorer code as well, but that won’t be as useful for this assignment – there is no web3 done by the explorer web page.
 When you go to each of the pages listed above (and, if necessary, enter a valid smart contract address), you can view the page source to see what is going on.
 Loading up the developer console make make it easier to view the code, and – later on – see any Javascript errors.
 Note that while these example URLs have an extension of .php, what you are viewing is still HTML and Javascript.